Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Equivalence classes of abundant superintegrable systems

-\begin{proposition} Assume we are provided with a properly superintegrable system on the sphere with metric $g$, which is conformally equivalent to a properly superintegrable system on flat space with the flat metric $h=\Omega^{-2}g$.
-Then the scaling function $\cs$ on the sphere has to satisfy
+\begin{proposition} Assume we are provided with an abundant second order properly superintegrable system on the sphere with the round metric $g$, which is conformally equivalent to a properly superintegrable system on flat space with the flat metric $h=\Omega^{-2}g$.
+Then the conformal factor $\cs$ on the sphere has to satisfy